Skip to main content

 A media group can maintain a single template for all its stations.
 One output is created per station, each connected to station-specific data sources.
 For example, a shared ticker or L-Bar layout can display localized content based on the selected output.

-• Navigate to the Graphics module within the Project dashboard
+• Navigate to the Graphics module within the Project dashboard.
+There, you will see 2 cards:

-• Choose the desired location for the output by clicking the Change button.
+• Choose the location for your output by clicking the Change button.
+This is can be within the same project or it could be in a differente project.

 • Name your Output.